navinlabcode/copykat/README.md

 library(devtools)
 install_github("navinlabcode/copykat")
 ```
-### The current version is V1.0.6.
+### The current version is V1.0.7.
+Updated on Feb 24, 2022
-To update, please remove and detach old versions and then reinstall.
+To update, please remove old version with remove.packages("copykat") and reinstall it.
 Changes in this version:
+Introducted methods for calculating copy numbers from mouse scRNAseq data (to run mouse module, set genome="mm10" in the main function).
+This version outputs single cell copy number results in gene by cell dimension.
+Gene names are plotted in the bottom of heatmap.
+Zooming into the heatmap to read gene names.

+### Updates in V1.0.6.
 Two coordinate errors related to new hg20 contigs were fixed.
-Added heatmap plot of the gene by cell matrix; genenames are plotted in the heatmap in the PDF files.
+Added heatmap plot of single cell copy number results with gene by cell matrix; genenames are plotted in the heatmap in the PDF files.
 Zooming into the bottom of the heatmap to find gene names in each segment.
 Due to the large file size, it could be slow.
 Default is: plot.genes="TRUE".
 Users can change it to plot.genes="FALSE" if genenames are not wanted.
 Added the filtered cells back to the prediction results
 Output the *.seg file, which can be loaded to IGV viewer to visualize the results directly.  default: output.seg="FALSE".
 Users can change to:output.seg="TRUE".